 A binding is a continuous connection between two values.
 If two objects are connected with a binding each time a value changes in one object then the updated changed value is propagated to the other object.

-Binding is a very powerful concept in software development but it usually forces developers to learn new programming paradigms or to write some not very intuitive code.
-Creo offers a very intuitive way to create binding and all you have to do is graphically connects two objects using the Binding knob anchor point:
+Binding is a very powerful concept in software development.
+Creo offers an intuitive way to create bindings between objects visually by using the Binding knob anchor point:

-Once two objects are connected then you can configure the Binding using its Inspector: In the above example we just continuously connected the value of the Slider1.value property to the Label1.text property.
-A Binding is just another object in the Layout pane that you can select and customize.
+Once two objects are connected then you can configure the Binding using its Inspector: In the example above the value of the Slider1.value property is continuously connected to the Label1.text property.
+Bindings are listed in the Layout pane that you can be selected and customized.

-You usually create a Binding when you need to connect the properties of two objects.
-Creo greatly enhances binding functionalities enabling you to connect more than one object in a single binding.
+Creo offers fleible bindings enabling you to connect more than one object in a single binding.
 Suppose for example that you'd like to add to the user the ability to create a new Color, a Color is a class that can be instantiated using an RGB value.